osrf/gazebo_design/undo/undo.md

 configuration.

 * This way, it is always predictable what undo will do.
-Going back in time might have unexpected effects, undoing other things that happened due to physics / plugins, which maybe didn't even interact with the user command.
+Going back in time might have unexpected effects such as undoing other things that happened due to physics / plugins / other clients, which maybe didn't even interact with the user command.

 * Supporting multiple clients will be more natural, as one client undoing their actions won't affect what the other client did, unless they are commanding the same model.
 In case they are acting on the same model, undo commands will be handled like other user commands are being handled at the moment: they are executed in order.

-* Someone hits Ctrl+Z by mistake after 10 mins of simulation - if we go for the "time goes back" approach, suddenly everything changes.

 ## Specifications